peterbabulik/Gemma3b-on-Android-/README.md

-# How to Run Gemma 3B:1b on Android
+# How to Run Gemma3:1b on Android

 ## Introduction